 Heather L. Feingold advises clients on energy regulatory matters.
-She works on the regulatory aspects of alternative energy projects, energy assets, and corporate transactions, such as mergers, acquisitions, and energy portfolio regulation in the electric sector.
+She works on the regulatory aspects of alternative energy projects, energy assets, and corporate and financing transactions, such as mergers, acquisitions, and energy portfolio regulation in the electric sector.
 She also counsels clients on issues involving the Public Utility Holding Company Act of 2005, the Energy Policy Act of 2005, the Public Utility Regulatory Policies Act of 1978, the Federal Power Act, and the Natural Gas Act.

 Project developers and financial institutions retain Heather in connection with energy projects, and to document secured lending and direct equity positions in the energy sector.
 In her transactional practice, Heather has experience with institutional investors, fund managers, lenders, and advisers, as well as private equity and hedge funds.

 Before joining Morgan Lewis, Heather was of counsel in the energy and project finance group of another international law firm, where she worked in the Washington, DC, office.
 She also previously served as associate counsel to the National Energy Marketers Association, where she represented industry participants in rulemaking and other proceedings at FERC and several state utility commissions.